Umatilla, Florida

 Umatilla is a city in Lake County, Florida, United States.
 The population was 3,685 at the 2020 census.
 Umatilla is known as the Gateway to the Ocala National Forest, located in northern Lake County.

 History

 The city was named after Umatilla, Oregon.
 In 1998 it was the site of a Mediterranean fruit fly outbreak at the Golden Gem citrus plant.

 Geography

-The City of Umatilla is in northern Lake County, and its exact coordinates are located at (28.933134, –81.664430).

 Florida State Road 19 passes through the center of town, leading south 11 mi to Tavares, the county seat, and north 58 mi through the Ocala National Forest to Palatka.
 Umatilla is 38 mi northwest of Orlando and 49 mi southwest of Daytona Beach.

 According to the United States Census Bureau, the city has a total area of 11.0 km2, of which 9.3 km2 are land and 1.8 km2, or 16.00%, are water.